 - AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
 AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
-AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis; - MetaBlok[TM] a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases: - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation: - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and, - MetaMx[TM] proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis; - MetaBlokTM a new drug candidate targeting sepsis, cancer metastasis and certain inflammation based diseases which cause organ damage or failure; - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and, - MetaMxTM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.